India women's national field hockey team: History

-2002 Commonwealth Games and Chak De!
-India (2007)

-The 2002 Commonwealth Games Squad, led by Captain Suraj Lata Devi, competed in the 2002 Commonwealth Games.
-The team entered the finals after defeating the New Zealand women's national field hockey team. and placed first, winning the Gold after they beat the English women's hockey team.

 This event served as the inspiration for the 2007 Bollywood film about women's field hockey, Chak De!
 India starring Shah Rukh Khan (after screenwriter Jaideep Sahni read a short article about it).
 Sahni began to model the character of Kabir Khan on hockey coach Maharaj Krishan Kaushik.
 After hearing the storyline, Kaushik suggested that Sahni meet hockey player Mir Ranjan Negi (who faced accusations of throwing the match against Pakistan during the 1982 Asian Games).
 Sahni has stated that he was unaware of Negi's tribulations while writing the script and that the resemblance with Negi's life was entirely coincidental.
 Negi affirmed this point stating that he didn't "want to hog the limelight.
 This movie is not a documentary of Mir Ranjan Negi's life.
-It is in fact the story of a team that becomes a winning lot from a bunch of hopeless girls" In response to the fact that the media equated Kabir Khan with Negi, Sahni said that "Our script was written a year and a half back.
+It is in fact the story of a team that becomes a winning lot from a bunch of hopeless girls".
+In response to the fact that the media equated Kabir Khan with Negi, Sahni said, "Our script was written a year and a half back.
 It is very unfortunate that something, which is about women athletes, has just started becoming about Negi."
+The team earned a 3rd-place finish at the 2013 Women's Hockey Asia Cup at Kuala Lumpur defeating China in a shootout.